Appsweet-co/spock-css/README.md

 <h1 style="--color:var(--primary); --font-size:var(--size-lg)">Hello World</h1>
 ```

 We also make no assumptions about your project's baseline CSS.
-We built our library to work well with other CSS Frameworks [Bootstrap](https://getbootstrap.com/docs/5.1/layout/breakpoints/) or [Tailwind](https://tailwindcss.com/docs/breakpoints).
+We built our library to work well with other CSS Frameworks like [Bootstrap](https://getbootstrap.com/docs/5.1/layout/breakpoints/) or [Tailwind](https://tailwindcss.com/docs/breakpoints).

 ### Verbose Names